-“We recognize and honor the hardworking assistance dogs; raise awareness and educate the public about how these specially trained animals are aiding so many people in our communities; honor the puppy raisers and trainers of assistance dogs; and recognize heroic deeds performed by assistance dogs in our communities.
+“We recognize and honor the hardworking assistance dogs; raise awareness and educate the public about how these specially trained animals are aiding so many people in our communities; honor the puppy raisers and trainers of assistance dogs, and recognize heroic deeds performed by assistance dogs in our communities.
 The celebration takes place each year, starting on the first Sunday of August.
 Read more about International Assistance Dog Week here.

 Not only does this save a homeless dog’s life, but it provides an amazing companion and working animal that will literally change the life of someone with a mental or physical disability.

 So what does it take to be an assistance dog?
-Well, first off it takes a dog with great personality that responds well to positive reinforcement, whether it's a treat or a toy.
+Well, first off, it takes a dog with a great personality that responds well to positive reinforcement, whether it's a treat or a toy.
 Happy dogs that love to work make the best candidates.
 A pup that has the ability to pay attention and learn commands well is also needed to take on a specific role to help its human.
 Since we see more shelter dogs being trained, it doesn’t require being a puppy, although it's always best when you can start them young.

 Assistance Dogs are not only confined to working inside the home.
-According to the American Disabilities Act, Assistance Dogs are allowed to go anywhere the general public would normally go, they not allowed to be turned away.
+According to the American Disabilities Act, Assistance Dogs are allowed to go anywhere the general public would normally go; they are not allowed to be turned away.
 Please visit this link for a complete set of questions and answers on the American Disabilities Act website: ADA Revised Regulations for Service Animals.

-Unfortunately, we have seen a lot of people abuse the label, “Assistance Dog”.
+Unfortunately, we have seen a lot of people abuse the label “Assistance Dog.”
 Since including emotional support as a form of service performed by assistance dogs, we have seen a growing number of people producing fake documentation and fake vests.
 When fake assistance dogs are out in public and cannot be controlled or act out, this has a huge negative impression on these dogs with the general public, making it very difficult for people with disabilities to be accepted well when they are out with their trained assistance dogs.

-I can just order to-go and eat at home.
+I can order to-go and eat at home.